2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-Basics-With-Bioawk.md

 `pattern {action}`

-The _pattern_ is an expression or regular expression patter, allowing people to filter for matched expressions, so that those only those patterns are acted upon.
+The _pattern_ is an expression or regular expression pattern, allowing people to filter for matched expressions, so that those only those patterns are acted upon.
 These _pattern-actions_ can be linked together into a chain by semicolons.
-By combining these two different concepts, _records_ and _fields_ with _pattern-actions_, Awk is able survey a file line by line and split those lines into fields, compare those lines and fields to a pattern, and perform actions on those patters to manipulate data and generate reports.
+By combining these two different concepts, _records_ and _fields_ with _pattern-actions_, Awk is able to survey a file line by line and split those lines into fields, compare those lines and fields to a pattern, and perform actions on those patters to manipulate data and generate reports.

 Some common Awk functions are to filter reports and fields using RegEx, splitting strings (s) into tabular "chunks" with a specificed delimiter (d) and placing them into an array (x) via `split (s, x, d)`, `print` the content of the tabular data, changing the case of strings in a field via `tolower(s)` or `toupper(s)`